mxmlnbln/osm-transit-extractor/documentation/README.md

 * Route : corresponding to OSM relation (type=route)[https://wiki.openstreetmap.org/wiki/FR:Relation:route]
 * StopPosition : Place where the bus/tram/metro/... stops
 * Platform : Place where passengers are waiting to embark in a bus/tram/metro/...
-* StopArea : Group of StopPositions and Platforms generaly known with a single name (like a train station for exemple)
+* StopArea : Group of StopPositions and Platforms generally known with a single name (like a train station for example)

 ## Extraction of OSM Data
-Public tranport data in OSM is very complex, with several schemas possible to describe a same transport object.
+Public tranport data in OSM is very complex, with several schemas possible to describe the same transport object.

 The method used to extract data is the following:
 * Extracting all the Stops (either StopPositions or Platforms) as a first step.
 A stop is defined by a way or a node containing either: